-4 November 2021
+11 January 2023

+Mr Nick Panayiaris

+President

-Nick Panayiaris Branch President The Pharmacy Guild of Australia-South Australia Branch Sent via email: nick.panayiaris@sa.guild.org.au CC: paul.gosnold@bdo.com.au
+The Pharmacy Guild of Australia-South Australia Branch

+By e-mail: guildsa@sa.guild.org.au

-Dear Nick Panayiaris,
+Dear Mr Panaviaris

-The Pharmacy Guild of Australia-South Australia Branch Financial Report for the year ended 30 June 2021 - (FR2021/170)
+The Pharmacy Guild of Australia-South Australia Branch Financial Report for the year ended 30 June 2022 - FR2022/126

-I acknowledge receipt of the financial report for the year ended 30 June 2021 for the Pharmacy Guild of Australia-South Australia Branch.
-The documents were lodged with the Registered Organisations Commission (the ROC) on 29 October 2021.
+I acknowledge receipt of the financial report for the year ended 30 June 2022 for the Pharmacy Guild of Australia-South Australia Branch (the reporting unit).
+The financial report was lodged with the Registered Organisations Commission (ROC) on 21 December 2022.

 The financial report has now been filed.

 The financial report was filed based on a primary review.
 This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-You are not required to take any further action in respect of the report lodged.
-Please note that the financial report for the year ending 30 June 2022 may be subject to an advanced compliance review.
+Please note that next year's financial report may be subject to an advanced compliance review.